Hasan Mahmud (cricketer)

-Hasan Mahmud (হাসান মাহমুদ; born 12 October 1999) is a Bangladeshi cricketer.
-He plays as a right arm fast pace bowler.
-He made his international debut for the Bangladesh cricket team in March 2020.
+Hasan Mahmud (হাসান মাহমুদ; born 12 October 1999) is a Bangladeshi cricket right-arm fast-medium bowler.
+He has represented the Bangladesh national team since 2020, and Chittagong Division since 2017.
+As of 2026, Mahmud is signed with Noakhali Express in the Bangladesh Premier League (BPL) and Kent in English county cricket.

-Domestic career
+Domestic and franchise career

 He made his first-class debut for Chittagong Division in the 2017–18 National Cricket League on 13 October 2017.
 He made his List A debut for Khelaghar Samaj Kallyan Samity in the 2017–18 Dhaka Premier Division Cricket League on 5 February 2018.

 In November 2019, he was selected to play for the Dhaka Platoon in the 2019–20 Bangladesh Premier League.
 He made his Twenty20 debut for Dhaka Platoon in the 2019–20 Bengal Premier League on 12 December 2019.

+In June 2026, Mahmud signed with Kent to play six matches in Division Two of the 2026 County Championship.